What's changed for insulin pumps

 Tandem t:slim X2

-If you already have a funded Tandem t:slim X2, you don’t need to do anything.
-You will continue to access replacement pumps and consumables in the same way.
-Once your pump is four years old, you can get a new one.
+If you already have a funded Tandem t:slim X2, nothing changes.
+You will continue to access consumables in the same way.
+When your pump is four years old, the warranty expires and you'll need a new one.
 At that stage, you can evaluate the other funded options and decide which is best for you.

 You can now access compatible continuous glucose monitors (CGMs) to turn your pump into an automated insulin delivery (AID) system.